nysbc/leginon-tutorial/README.md

 # Testing the installation

-### VNC into your leginon-tutorial docker image instance using the VNC access url found above:
+### VNC into your leginon-tutorial container using the VNC access url found above:

 password: leginon-tutorial